-With most everything having gone digital, most consumers have changed their preferred payment method.
-Many different factors contribute to credit cards becoming the most used payment.
+With almost everything having gone digital, most consumers have changed their preferred payment method.
+Many factors contribute to debit and credit cards becoming the most used payment.

 Today, we take a look at why this has become a popular means of payment, as well as weigh the pros and cons of credit cards.